An unbiased approach to compressed sensing: Main Results and Innovations

 \subsection{Brief review of related results}

-As previously mentioned, $\Q_2(\card)$ was introduced previously in \cite{zhang2010nearly} and \cite{soubies-etal-siims-2015}, and appeared earlier also e.g.~in \cite{fan2001variable}, although in this paper they move on to introduce yet another penalty called SCAD which we discuss further below.
 Needless to say, we are not the first group to address the shortcomings of traditional $\ell^1$-minimization by use of non-convex penalties.
 In fact, even before the birth of compressed sensing, the shortcomings of $\ell^1$-techniques were debated and non-convex alternatives were suggested, we refer to \cite{fan2001variable} for an overview of early publications on this issue.
-Moreover, shortly after publishing the celebrated result \eqref{crt}, Cand\`{e}s, Wakin and Boyd suggested an improvement called ``Reweighted $\ell^1$-minimization'' \cite{candes2008enhancing} which also became a big success.
+Moreover, shortly after publishing the celebrated result \eqref{crt}, Cand\'{e}s, Wakin and Boyd suggested an improvement called ``Reweighted $\ell^1$-minimization'' \cite{candes2008enhancing} which also became a big success.
 They provide a theoretical understanding of this algorithm as minimizing the non-convex functional where $\epsilon$ is a parameter chosen by the user.
 Figure \ref{S22card} shows the functions $\card(x),$ $|x|$ and $\log(0.1+|x|)-\log(0.1)$ as well as $\Q_2(\card)$.
-As is clear to see, $\log(0.1+|x|)-\log(0.1)$ is closer to $\card(x)$ than $|x|$, which may explain the better performance by reweighted $\ell^1$-minimization reported in \cite{candes2008enhancing}.
-The functional $\Q_2(\card)$ is even closer to $\card(x)$, and while this certainly is one reason behind the superior theoretical results reported in this paper, it is not clear that it is beneficial in practice since it may lead to an increased probability of getting stuck in local minima.
-Indeed, suppose one has a non-sparse solution to $Ax'=b$ where all non-zero elements of $x'$ are in the flat part of $\Q_2(\card)$, then we clearly have an (undesired) local minima of $\kfir(x)=\Q_2(\card)(x)+\|Ax-b\|^2_2$, whose presence for high levels of noise is clearly visible in Figure \ref{f5}.
-This is further studied in \cite{soubies-etal-siims-2015} where it is shown that, for a particular choice of $7\times 15$-matrix $A$ and other parameters, the original functional \eqref{q1} has roughly 16000 (!) local minima, whereas around 5000 of these remain as stationary points for the regularization \eqref{q1reg}.
-Several of these stationary points turn out to not be local minima, and hence the authors provide a macro algorithm to avoid non-local minima.
+As is clear to see, $\log(0.1+|x|)-\log(0.1)$ is closer to $\card(x)$ than $|x|$, which may explain the better performance by reweighted $\ell^1$-minimization reported in \cite{candes2008enhancing,carlsson2020perfect}.
+The functional $\Q_2(\card)$ is even closer to $\card(x)$, and while this certainly is one reason behind the superior theoretical results reported in this paper, there is still the issue of getting stuck in stationary points.
+In \cite{soubies-etal-siims-2015} the authors provide a macro algorithm to avoid non-local minima.
 In the same vein, Zhang \cite{zhang2010nearly} proposes to iteratively update relevant parameters to reach the desired global minima with higher probability.